GaryHostt/BigQueryIntegration/README.md

 During the walkthrough, relevant instructions will be UNDER the picture they correlate with.

-Below is the poultry.csv file we will be using:
+Below is the poultry.csv file we will be using, or you can download the file from this repo:

 ```
 WH_ID,Item_Name,Item_id,Quantity_Available,Quantity_Requested,Backlog